 Costs: There are 878 single family units located within the 65 DNL up to the 75 DNL contours.
 The estimated average cost is \$341,000 per parcel.
 (This includes \$296,000 to acquire a single family home plus \$45,000 for an acoustical treatment package).
-The total cost to implement this measure if all units participated would be approximately \$60,000,000.4

-Schedule: This measure could be implemented upon approval and the availability of funding.
+The total cost to implement this measure if all units participated would be approximately \$60,000,000.4 Schedule: This measure could be implemented upon approval and the availability of funding.

-FAA Action: Approved, with the understanding that FAA participation is limited to funding of sound insulation of eligible homes.
-Purchase and sale of homes in this program would be conducted by the City of Burlington, with their own funds.
+FAA Action: Approved.
 Income from this program would, for FAA compliance purposes, be considered "program income" and be used to offset program costs.